IntersectMBO/cardano-db-sync/doc/state-snapshot.md

 Once the script has completed successfully, `db-sync` can be restarted and it should continue syncing from the block number listed in the state snapshot file name.

+# Mainnet Snapshots Location

+`Mainnet` snapshots can be found [here](https://update-cardano-mainnet.iohk.io/cardano-db-sync/index.html#).
+They are also linked from the `cardano-db-sync` [releases page](https://github.com/input-output-hk/cardano-db-sync/releases)